skupperproject/refdog/README.md

 #### `port`

 The port of the local listener.
-Clients at this site use the listener hostname and port to establish connections to the remote service.
+Clients at this site use the listener host and port to establish connections to the remote service.

 _Required_: Yes\